-As a teenager, Mary went to a public school the specialized in sewing.
+As a teenager, Mary went to a public school that specialized in sewing.
 There she learned how to make patterns and work with fabrics that would later become colorful pincushion animals.

 Everyone loved these toys, so she continued to design and sew more as gifts for friends and family.

-When she was 24, she attended a political rally where she met a talented salesman names Hans Meyer.
+When she was 24, she attended a political rally where she met a talented salesman named Hans Meyer.
 They fell in love, and within a year were married.

 Yes, there really was a Mary Meyer!

 Hans and Mary began to think about producing and selling Mary’s best toys.
 The Great Depression of the 1930’s had arrived in New York City and times were tough.
 Nobody thought that this was a good time to start a business.
 In fact, everyone advised against it.
 However, they were each other’s biggest fans…the world’s best salesman and the world’s greatest seamstress.